“Don’t hate the media. Become the media…”

 All this said, at some level, we all “know” the media is corrupt, “lazy” (by which we mean woefully understaffed, compromised and strangled by its corporate overlords), and not really liberal (unless you’re a take no prisoners conservative idiologue)–it’s socially liberal at most.
 Economically–what counts in America–it’s always been conservative, liberal only if neoclassical economics is considered liberal, and conservative by any definition when you get to the level of the individuals who write the checks, determine the headlines/sublines and what gets covered.
 Individual articles with a truly liberal flair are only feints like dogs on a leash–they’re local weather; corporate is climate change.
 I myself clearly knew this from years of experience long before the January day at the heart of this piece.

 So what was it about that day that was different?
-I suppose it was that I never imagined even “liberal” outlets like the New York Times would go far to support, suborn, appease–choose your own out of hundreds of negative adjectives that apply–such a fundamental attack on what’s most sacred in the one indispensible nation, the only country in the world ever founded on an idea.
-And make no mistake, in so many ways, that’s what the 2000 “election” was, no matter who you supported, an attack actually far more profound than 9/11, as I hope my liberty-loving conservative friends won’t have to see for themselves someday, made more egregious since–day by day by day–because the so-called Fourth Estate that was supposed to protect our ideals didn’t stand up, choosing instead to do everything it could to stifle we, the people, in our tracks.
+I suppose it was that I never imagined even “liberal” outlets like the New York Times would go so far to support, suborn, appease–choose your own out of hundreds of negative adjectives that apply–such a fundamental attack on what’s most sacred in the one indispensible nation, the only country in the world ever founded on an idea.
+And make no mistake, in so many ways, that’s what the 2000 “election” was, no matter who you supported, an attack actually far more profound than 9/11, as I hope my liberty-loving conservative friends won’t have to see for themselves someday, made more egregious since, day, by day, by day, because the so-called Fourth Estate that was supposed to protect our ideals didn’t stand up, choosing instead to do everything it could to stifle we, the people, in our tracks.

 And I suppose that seeing first-hand the chasmic impact one photo, one caption, one editorial decision could have just made me far more aware of how pervasive the power of the media is, no matter how much we deride, satirize, and dismiss it.
 Here’s just a small example of what I mean.
 For decades during election season, you could always tell the Democrats from the Republicans by their yard signs, bumper stickers, and other campaign paraphernalia.
 Democrats’ were nearly always red, Republicans’ blue.
 Which makes sense–red is the color of passion and revolution; blue is the color of reserved business suits–conservative.
 Candidates that wanted to appear independent or bipartisan used green–like Jimmy Carter, who pioneered the use of this color in the 1976 election, or Amy Klobuchar today.